Shanksville Volunteer Fire Department: Shanksville Firehouse memorial

 New York City fire fighters donated a memorial made from a steel cross from the World Trade Center and mounted atop a platform shaped like the Pentagon.
 Hundreds of firefighters riding motorcycles escorted the beams from New York City to Shanksville.
 It was installed outside the firehouse on August 25, 2008.

+Heart4Terry campaign

+In 2021, Terry Shaffer - the department's chief at the time of the September 11th attacks - was diagnosed with pulmonary hypertension and congestive heart failure.
+These conditions were not covered by the World Trade Center Health Program.
+A crowdfunding campaign was launched for a new heart.
+More than 500 donors raised more than $100,000 to cover his expenses, and Shaffer received a new heart in April 2022.